cnguy/kayn/README.md

 k.getRuneList(rprint) // only optional arguments & not passing in any optional arguments, valid

 /*
+    I have recently added namespacing to the methods.
+    You can check out all the namespaces and the aliases in the code since I didn't mention them in the endpoints-covered section yet.

+    All the namespaces are named after the official names Riot have given them.
+*/
+k.League.getChallengers(rprint)
+k.League.challengers(rprint)
+k.League.challengers()
+        .then(data => console.log(data))
+        .catch(err => console.error(err))

+/*
   getSummoners & getSummoner target both the by-name and by-id endpoints.
   In the case of the summoner endpoints, it made a lot more sense for the two functions to target both the by-name and by-id summoner endpoints.